 If you have sustained a neck injury as a consequence of somebody else’s actions or negligence, Sheldon Davidson Solicitors' team of personal injury specialists in Manchester will handle all the details of your neck injury compensation claim, ensuring you are awarded the maximum financial settlement available to you.

 Sheldon Davidson Solicitors are neck injury claim experts with vast experience in settling a broad and varied range of neck injury compensation claims.

 We have a long track record of obtaining practical financial support and the best medical care for our clients.
-To find out more about pursuing your neck injury compensation claim, contact our team or fill in our online claim form
+To find out more about pursuing your neck injury compensation claim, contact our personal injury claims team using the phone number at the top of this page, or fill in our online claim form